sashakaplan1/sashaGIS/README.md

 * Research questions: With point data of forest fire locations in Idaho, determine where clusters of forest fires may occur?
 How can this influence fire management policy?
 * Data: Forest fire locations in Idaho - 2004
-* Methodology: Using kernel density tool, find the most clear result based on updating search raduis.
-In this case, a search radius of 20,000 meters was the most clear output.
-The larger seach radius is useful in producing a more generalized density output
+* Methodology: Using the kernel density tool, I found the most clear results based on updating and refining the search raduis.
+In this case, a search radius of 20,000 meters was best visualized.
+The larger seach radius is useful in producing a more generalized density output.
-* Results: Understanding where clusters of forest fires are concentrated can help with more efficient distribution of resources to prevent and fight fires
+* Results: Understanding where clusters of forest fires are concentrated can help with the more efficient distribution of resources to prevent and fight fires.

 # Project 8: Catham County, GA